OE9SAU/SVXLink_Git/README.md

 Replace or copy the "tgdb_update.sh" into your "/var/www/html/include" directory and startup the script with "./tgdb_update.sh".

-This script overwrites the selectable and monitorable talkgroups for SVXLink Austria.
+The script will overwrites the old TG-list and add all selectable and monitorable talkgroups for SVXLink Austria.